are available 24/7 through your installation Family Advocacy Program.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Your subsequent in processing schedule will also include Legal, SHARP, IG, Ed center, Security and PMO/MP, SFL-TAP, Army Wellness, CID, financial readiness, ACE-SI, briefing from the CG & DCSM, the GC and GCSM, two days of Comprehensive Soldiers & Family Fitness, along with Medical and CIF appointments spread over eight to eleven business days
+Your subsequent in-processing schedule will also include Legal, SHARP, IG, Ed center, Security and PMO/MP, SFL-TAP, Army Wellness, CID, financial readiness, ACE, ASAP, briefing from the CG and DCSM, along with Medical and CIF appointments spread over 8 to12 business days.

-Each in-processing group will have a Fort Drum Military Cadre member assigned to the group to ensure accountability and provide information support during in-processing.
+Each in-processing group will have a Fort Drum Military Cadre member assigned to ensure accountability and provide information support during in-processing.

-Temporary lodging on Fort Drum is privatized and managed by Intercontinental Hotels Group (IHG).
-Newly arriving Soldiers and Families may choose to stay in on-post or off-post temporary lodging facilities.
+Temporary lodging on Fort Drum is privatized and managed by the InterContinental Hotels Group.
+Newly arriving soldiers and their families may choose to stay in on-post or off-post temporary lodging facilities.
 A Statement of Non-Availability is no longer needed to stay at an off-post lodging facility.
-Reservations are on a first come-first served basis and should be made as far in advance as possible by visiting the IHG Army Hotels website or calling 1-877-771-8326 or (315) 773-7777.
+Reservations are on a first-come, first-served basis and should be made as far in advance as possible by visiting the IHG Army Hotels website or calling 877-771-8326 or 315-773-7777.

-Amenities at IHG: A new Candlewood Suites Hotel opened November 2018 on Fort Drum.
-Each room features a kitchenette with full size refrigerator, dishwasher, stovetop, microwave, pots & pans, dishes and more.
+Each room features a kitchenette with full-size refrigerator, dishwasher, stovetop, microwave, pots and pans, dishes and more.
 This fully equipped suite is designed to make your move more comfortable.
 A full hot breakfast is served daily.
-There is also a Weekly Social on Wednesdays that offers a complimentary light dinner to hotel guests.
-We offer free laundry facilities on site, a 24 hour fitness room, BBQ Grills and a Lending Locker with other household items and games available to sign-out.
+They offer free laundry facilities on-site, a 24-hour fitness room, barbecue grills and a Lending Locker with household items and games available to sign out.

-Concurrent travel means your Family members travel with you.
-Concurrent travel must be authorized on your PCS orders or the military will not pay for your Family to travel.
+Concurrent travel means your family members are traveling with you.
+Concurrent travel must be authorized on your permanent change of station orders or the military will not pay for your family to travel.

-If you are getting married while en route to Fort Drum, prevent any undue financial burdens and hardships following the information below.
+If you plan to get married while en-route to Fort Drum avoid any undue financial burdens and hardships by noting the following information: